rspeer/langcodes/README.md

 including the ones that already had 2-letter codes.

 Unfortunately, this just led to more confusion.
-Some languages ended up with two different 3-letter codes, such as French, which is `fra` as a "terminology" code, and `fre` as a "biblographic" code.
+Some languages ended up with two different 3-letter codes for legacy reasons, such as French, which is `fra` as a "terminology" code, and `fre` as a "biblographic" code.
 And meanwhile, `fr` was still a code that you'd be using if you followed ISO 639-1.

 In BCP 47, you should use 2-letter codes whenever they're available, and that's what langcodes does.
 Fortunately, all the languages that have two different 3-letter codes also have a 2-letter code, so if you prefer the 2-letter code, you don't have to worry about the distinction.

-But some applications want the 3-letter code in particular, usually the "terminology" code if it matters, so langcodes provides a method for getting those, `Language.to_alpha3()`.
+But some applications want the 3-letter code in particular, so langcodes provides a method for getting those, `Language.to_alpha3()`.
+It returns the 'terminology' code by default, and passing `variant='B'` returns the bibliographic code.

 When this method returns, it always returns a 3-letter string.